will-becht/Active-Drag-System/README.md

 ## Flight Software
 ### Overview
-The `Arduino Codes` directory contains the code necessary for controlling the rocket's Active Drag System.
-This system adjusts the rocket's drag tabs based on readings from an altimeter and accelerometer to control the rocket's apogee.
+The `Arduino Codes` directory contains the code necessary for controlling the vehicle's Active Drag System.
+This system adjusts the vehicle's drag tabs based on readings from an altimeter and accelerometer to control the vehicle's apogee.
 The system is controlled before launch using a Bluetooth module that can connect to a user's phone, allowing for the constant monitoring of flight readiness once the system is installed in the vehicle.
 Data is redundantly saved to an onboard flash memory chip and SD for storage and post-flight analysis.

 ### Block Diagram
 ![Flight Software](Arduino%20Codes/blockDiagram.png)

 ### Description
 The flight software implements a state machine to manage the deployment of drag tabs in the Active Drag System.
 This system actively modulates the drag during flight to achieve a desired apogee by processing real-time data from the altimeter and accelerometer.
-The state machine ensures that the drag tabs are deployed or retracted based on the rocket's altitude and acceleration, thus controlling the peak altitude accurately.
+The state machine ensures that the drag tabs are deployed or retracted based on the vehicle's altitude and acceleration, thus controlling the peak altitude accurately.

 ## PCB Design
 ### Overview
-The `PCB Design` directory contains all the files related to the design and manufacturing of the rocket's printed circuit boards (PCBs).
-These PCBs are used to integrate the electronic components necessary for the rocket's operation.
+The `PCB Design` directory contains all the files related to the design and manufacturing of the vehicle's printed circuit boards (PCBs).
+These PCBs are used to integrate the electronic components necessary for the vehicle's operation.

 ### Images
 ![Top Layer](PCB%20Design/Images/topLayer.png)